 - Funding from the USDA Local Food Promotion Program in 2016 enabled us to finish the Farmshed Community Kitchen and develop a food processing model that will help sustain it long term.

-- People have requested more ways to access local vegetables in the winter, this is one, small solution to the short WI growing season.
+- People have requested more ways to access local vegetables in the winter, due to Wisconsin’s short growing season.

 - Working directly with farmers to set fair prices and contracting for product ahead of the season helps to build an equitable food system.

 - In a 2015 community survey, 84% of responders reported that they were most interested in freezing as a preservation technique.

 - Freezing food at peak ripeness preserves nutrients almost to the level of their fresh counterparts.

 Take a look at Frozen Asset Newsletters to see recipes and past Farmshed updates!